 It’s obviously high status, if nothing else because of its weight in gold, which was your portable wealth as it is today when times are hard.
 It’s not like a Welsh love token where the man, if he had any skill as a carver, could actually make it himself – this would have been commissioned, so it’s not something a person would just casually hand out – there was obviously some thought in it.

-All we knew initially knew about it was that it was a stray find, but a medieval ring was also found in the area, which led us to the enigma of why this brooch just turned up where it did.
+All we initially knew about it was that it was a stray find, but a medieval ring was also found in the area of Winwick, which led us to the enigma of why this brooch just turned up where it did.